FraQLabs/.github/profile/README.md

 There are many paid data providers, but I try to avoid them as much as possible, and rely on free data sources.

 ## Objective
-Create a suite of software components that facilitate algorithmic trading.
+Create a suite of software components that facilitate alpha discovery.

 ---
 **Interested?**